A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Main results

 \subsection{A counterexample to the integral Hodge conjecture}

-In this final section, we apply Theorem \ref{thm:main_result} to prove Corollary \ref{cor:integral_Hodge_S}.
-In particular, we construct a threefold $X$ of Kodaira dimension zero for which the integral Hodge conjecture fails for $1$-cycles.
-In contrast to the counterexamples of Benoist--Ottem \cite{benoist-ottem}, the non-algebraic Hodge class in degree $4$ arising from our construction is non-torsion.
+We now apply Theorem \ref{thm:main_result} to prove Corollary \ref{cor:integral_Hodge_S}.
+Specifically, we construct a threefold $X$ of Kodaira dimension zero for which the integral Hodge conjecture fails for $1$-cycles.
+The variety $X$ is defined as the product of a bielliptic surface of type $2$, which admits no universal $0$-cycle, with its Albanese variety, an elliptic curve $E$.
+Thus $X$ is an elliptic fibration over the abelian surface $E \times E$.
+In contrast to the counterexamples of Benoist and Ottem \cite{benoist-ottem}, the non-algebraic Hodge class in degree $4$ produced by our construction is non-torsion.
 Let $X$ be a smooth projective variety over $\bbC$ of dimension $d= \dim X$.
 We begin by recalling how the non-existence of a universal $0$-cycle on $X$ is related to the failure of the integral Hodge conjecture.
 Throughout, all (co)homology groups are taken to be Betti (co)homology, and the subscript "tf" denotes the quotient by torsion.

 The following lemma is well-known. \begin{lemma} There is a natural isomorphism

 \end{lemma}

 \begin{proof} For any lattice $L$, we write